 Personalization Settings in Windows 10 allow the users to make quite a lot of changes to the computing experience.
-The users can personalize the Windows 10 desktop, theme, lock screen, window colors, and much more.
+The users can personalize the Windows 10 desktop, theme, lock screen, window colors, and more.
 The look and feel of the Windows 10 experience can be totally customized with a wide range of settings.
-In this post we will see how to personalize your Windows 10 desktop, theme, change the wallpaper, mouse settings, lock screen, window colors, etc. using the Personalization settings.
+In this post, we will see how to personalize your Windows 10 desktop, theme, change the wallpaper, mouse settings, lock screen, window colors, etc. using the Personalization settings.

-The beauty of the Windows operating system is that it lets you personalize and customize your computing experience to quite a big degree.
+The beauty of the Windows operating system is that it lets you personalize and customize your computing experience to quite a large degree.
 Windows 10 goes further by making things even easier for you.

 Personalization Settings in Windows 10

 To open the Personalization Settings in Windows 10, click on Start menu > Windows Settings > Personalization.
-The Personalization settings window will open and you will see several tabs or sections in the left pane.
+The Personalization settings window will open, and you will see several tabs or sections in the left pane.

 - Lock screen